-Ilse Metchek, California Fashion Association
+Newsmaker: Ilse Metchek, California Fashion Association

 MANUFACTURING

-Ilse Metchek, California Fashion Association
+Newsmaker: Ilse Metchek, California Fashion Association

 For decades now, Ilse Metchek has been the go-to person if you want inside information on anything going on in the California apparel world.